rust-lang/blog.rust-lang.org/posts/2020-09-10-wg-prio-call-for-contributors.md

 ## How can I contribute?

+- **Help with triaging compiler issues**: helping keeping the issue tracker tidy is very important for any big project.
+Labeling and pinging people to work on MCVEs or bisection is very helpful to resolve any issue, and is required for our next task:
 - **Help with issues prioritization**: keep an eye on the messages on our Zulip stream (~10 issues a week) and cast a vote on what the priority should be.
 Analyze the issue, figure out how the release could be impacted.
 More votes balance the prioritization.
 A couple of made-up examples:
   - **ICE (Internal Compiler Error) on Rust stable channel for Tier3 supported platform**: unless it impacts Tier 1 platforms will likely be labelled as `P-low` (low priority).
 Will probably ping the relevant team and that's it until someone will pick it.
   - **A "hello world" kind of code snippet fails to compile in the latest nightly**: that's a critical issue (`P-critical`) and we must stop this regression before it gets into the `beta` or (gosh!) `stable` channel.
 The relevant team will be swiftly alerted.